willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

 ---
 title: "Dynamic JAMStack with Stencil and Supabase"
-blurb: "Let's build a widget for user comments to our 11ty blog!"
+blurb: "Let's add a comments widget to our \"static\" site!"
 date: 2021-09-29
 usePrism: true
 tags: